WARNING Aboriginal and Torres Strait Islander people are advised that this website may contain images and/or video of people who have passed away.

 Introduction of the message stick

-It symbolises the important role of the Aboriginal Co-Chair in the AJF, honours the work of these Elders and leaders in their communities, and reflects the continuity of culture in contemporary Aboriginal life..
+The message stick symbolises the important role of the RAJACs as part of the AJFs, honouring the work of Elders and leaders in their communities, and reflecting the continuity of culture in contemporary Aboriginal life.

 Koori Family Violence Police protocols piloted